Boston: The Hub

 Sitting on Boston Harbor the New England Aquarium is one of the most innovative aquariums and is credited with revolutionizing the modern aquarium experience for visitors.
 See exotic fish, octopus, sharks, jelly fish, penguins and more all in simulated natural environments and walk up the ramp that encircles the giant ocean tank full of turtles, sand sharks, sting rays, moray eels and hundreds of colorful tropical fish.

-• Day 4 Goodbye Boston
+Day 4 Goodbye Boston

 Travel home

-Details: USS Constitution, "Old Ironsides"
+Details: USS Constitution, "Old Ironsides" visit

 Take a trip to the Boston Navy Yard to see “Old Ironsides”, the wooden navy ship that was named by President George Washington and is now the oldest commissioned navy vessel still afloat.
 The ship and her crew today are now dedicated to promoting understanding of the Navy’s role in war and peace.
-Participate in a historical demonstration aboard the ship to learn about what it takes to keep Old Ironsides in working order.
+When available, participate in a historical demonstration aboard the ship to learn about what it takes to keep Old Ironsides in working order.

-•
+• Round-trip transportation

 In order to price this tour, please log in.
 Don’t have an account?
 Call us at 1.888.310.7120.